gototheTK/fcc.github.io/Front_End_Development_Libraries/React.md

         }));

     Note that you have to wrap the object literal in parentheses, otherwise JavaScript thinks it's a block of code.

+### Add Event Listeners

+React provides a synthetic event system which wraps the native event system present in browsers.
+This means that the synthetic event system behaves exactly the same regardless of the user's browser - even if the native events may behave differently between different browsers.